Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 ## Introduction

+Azure SDK clients provide an interface to Azure services by translating API requests to REST API calls.
+When there's a schematized body in the request or response we call this a 'model' in the REST API.

+There are two different ways this rest 'model' can be exposed in the Azure SDK client:

-Most Azure SDK Clients expose methods that take 'model' parameters, C# classes which map to the request or response content of the REST call.
+Most Azure SDK Clients expose methods that take ['model types'](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-model-types) as parameters, C# classes which map to the request or response body of the REST call.
+Those methods can be called '**standard model methods**',

+However, some clients expose methods that mirror the REST API directly.
+Those methods are called '**protocol methods**', as they provide more direct access to the REST protocol used by the client library.

+### Pet's Example

-Imagine a service that stores information about pets, with a GetDog and SetDog pair of operations.
+To compare the two approaches, imagine a service that stores information about pets, with a GetDog and SetDog pair of operations.

-Pets are represented in the request by a JSON object:
+Pets are represented in the request as a JSON object:

 ```json
 {